 Flexible technology platform: Our technology platform is modern, agile, accessible from a variety of online and mobile channels, and built to scale with our global growth.
-We use algorithmic innovations including contextual bandits, deep learning, and reinforcement learning as well as advanced applications including personalized promotions, lifecycle marketing, and content personalization.
-In addition, our flexible technology will allow us to build new features, such as interactive exercises and immersive learning experiences.
+We use advanced technology applications such as personalized promotions, lifecycle marketing, and content personalization, to help tailor our platform for our learners.